principia-game/principia-web/README.md

 You're mainly on your own.
 Decompile the game using [Apktool](https://ibotpeaches.github.io/Apktool/) and change all occurences in the Smali code of `http://principiagame.com` to your own site.

 You will also need to edit the native libraries to replace any occurences.
 Doing it manually is a pain, so for the Android community site mod, [a script was written to automatically do it](https://gist.github.com/rollerozxa/dc882179249520bade66a0f5bfddb99e).
 It might need some edits to suit your needs though.

+### Optional: memcached
+principia-web makes use of memcached to off-load the primary database.
+To enable it please set up (a) memcached server(s), install the `php-memcached` extension and set the server details in `$memcachedServers`, one array item for each server.

 ### Optional: Featured levels list
 The Principia client has a selection of featured levels on the main menu.
 By default principia-web has placeholder data, but you can edit this by cloning [Featured List Creator](https://github.com/principia-preservation-project/featured-list-creator), and moving the `main.py` source file into `featured/`.
 Edit the `featured/data/data.json` to replace the placeholders with real levels.